The King Brothers Received Help Adjusting To Life After Being Imprisoned For Murdering Their Father

 The courts charged the Kings as adults and sentenced Derek to eight years in prison.
 Alex received seven years in a juvenile detention center.
 Both Derek and Alex were released by 2009, and the convicted killers reentered society after spending a third of their young lives behind bars.
-Derek continues to live in Florida, but Alex was briefly re-incarcerated in 2011 for a parole violation.
-After his release, he relocated to Texas.
+Derek continues to live in Florida.
+After Alex was briefly re-incarcerated in 2011 for a parole violation, he relocated to Texas upon his release.
 The courts also charged Chavis with his involvement in Terry King’s death, as well as other counts, and sentenced him to 35 years in prison.

 On November 26, 2001, 40-year-old Terry King was taking a nap in the living room of his home in Cantonment, FL.
 13-year-old Derek and 12-year-old Alex had only been staying with their father for a brief time in Terry’s rural home, which reportedly had no electricity.
 Previously, the boys were in and out of foster care.

 In their original confession, Derek said Alex suggested he kill their father, so Derek beat his father to death with an aluminum baseball bat.
 Afterward, they decided to set the house on fire, hoping to cover up the crime.